gryphonshafer/Quizzing-Rule-Book/meta/leftovers.md

 ## Competitive Levels

-There are four levels of Bible quiz competition: local or interchurch, zone, district, and International Finals.
+There are 4 levels of Bible quiz competition: local or interchurch, zone, district, and International Finals.
 Each district shall determine eligibility guidelines for all local, zone, and district competitions subject to approval by the district office.

 ### Local or Interchurch Quizzing

-- (Within a church or between several churches on an unofficial basis) Any number from one to five may constitute a team.
+- (Within a church or between several churches on an unofficial basis) Any number from 1 to 5 may constitute a team.
 - Any number of teams may participate.
 - The person/people responsible for preparation of the quizzes used for competition will be assigned by the person in charge of sponsoring the competition.
 - If a church is unable to secure enough teens for study and competition within its own group, it may work with a neighboring church for competition on this level.